DonDebonair/dandydev.net/content/statserver-monitoring-everywhere.md

 ### Github

 All of my work as detailed above can be found on Github of course.
-The end result can be found [here](https://github.com/DandyDev/statserver).
+[Statserver](https://github.com/DandyDev/statserver), the end result can be found [here on GitHub](https://github.com/DandyDev/statserver).
 Or you could use only [Sentry](https://github.com/DandyDev/sentry-ansible-vagrant) or [Graphite/StatsD](https://github.com/DandyDev/graphite-statsd-ansible-vagrant).

 Contributions and ideas are welcome!